-The petrol and diesel Range Rover Evoques emit between 160g/km and 214g/km of CO2, putting them in the highest band for company car tax.
+The petrol and diesel Range Rover Evoque emit between 160g/km and 214g/km of CO2, putting them in the highest band for company car tax.

-Meanwhile, in comparison, the plug-in hybrid produces just 44g/km CO2 emissions, making it not only greener but a tempting proposition for company car drivers.
+Meanwhile, in comparison, the plug-in hybrid produces just 44g/km CO2 emissions.
+This not only makes it greener but a tempting proposition for company car drivers.

 Engine, drive and performance

 When it comes to the engine choice in the Range Rover Evoque, you have quite a few options available.